Ropaxyz/OctoBot-Octopus-Energy-Discord-Bot/README.md

 - Easy account setup through Discord commands or button interactions
 - Retrieval of energy consumption data for electricity and gas
-- Generation of consumption charts for visual representation
+- Generation of consumption charts with improved visualizations using Seaborn
 - Calculation of energy costs based on consumption and tariff data
 - Support for different time periods (7, 30, or 90 days)
 - Secure storage of user API keys and account numbers
+- Improved error handling and data validation
+- Caching system for better performance
+- Detailed logging system
+- Automatic timezone handling
+- Retry mechanism for API requests
+- Rate limiting and cooldown system

 ## Prerequisites